What Is the Best Mac for Developers in 2020?

 Mac vs. PC for software development

 Both Macs and PCs are great for software development.
-When choosing the best computer for coding, we’d recommend to consider the tools you’ll be using and their compatibility with platforms as well as the type of language and framework you’re going to work with.
+When choosing the best computer for coding, we recommend considering the tools you like to use and their compatibility with both Windows and macOS.
+You should think about the type of language and framework that you work with.

-- Apple native programs don’t slow down the performance of your Mac
+- Programs native to Apple don’t slow down the performance of a Mac

-- Macs are based on Unix, so they are more appropriate for creating back-end web server code
+- Macs are based on Unix, so they are more suitable for creating back-end web server code

 - Macs can run all major operating systems including Windows, Linux, Android, etc.